 “T” is the number of whole months for which insurance was agreed to be provided.

-[Regulation 6 amended in Gazette 10 Jan 1986 p.
+[Regulation 6, formerly regulation 7, renumbered as regulation 6 in Gazette 10 Jan 1986 p.
 137.]

 7. Transfer of proceedings from Tribunal to court

 Where proceedings are to be transferred pursuant to section 6(4) of the Act to a court that is not empowered to make rules in respect of the transfer, the executive officer (as defined in section 3(1) of the State Administrative Tribunal Act 2004) of the Tribunal shall —